jepsen-io/maelstrom/README.md

 ## Troubleshooting

+### Running ./maelstrom complains it's missing maelstrom.jar

+You probably cloned this repository or downloaded the source and didn't compile it.
+Download the compiled release tarball instead; you'll find it on the GitHub release page.

+If you want to run directly from source, you'll need the [Leinignen](https://leiningen.org/`) build system.
+Instead of `./maelstrom ...`, run `lein run ...`.

 ### Raft node processes still alive after maelstrom run

 You may find that node processes maelstrom starts are not terminating at the end of a run as expected.
 To address this, make sure that if the process passed as `--bin` forks off a new process, it also handles the process' termination.